radiospiel/expectation/README.md

     gem install expectations

+## Presentation

+A short presentation is hosted at [Github](http://radiospiel.github.com/expectation).

+## Documentation

+Documentation is available at [rubydoc.info](http://rubydoc.info/gems/expectation).

 ## Getting started

 This function expects a String argument starting with "http:", an Integer or Float argument, and a Hash